 Massachusetts: Social and Emotional Learning in Math and English Language Arts and Literacy

-Link for Math
+Link for Mathematics

-Link for ELA
+Link for English Language Arts

 Both provide examples of intersections between the Massachusetts Mathematical Practice Standards and ELA and Literacy Standards and SEL competencies.
 Explore this resource to see how Massachusetts frames the intersections of SEL and academic learning.